 Lawn treatments and more at the click of a button

-- Other Factors that Affect Cost
+- Other Factors That Affect Cost

 - Cost of DIY Lawn Fertilization

-Cost of Fertilization by Location
+- Cost of Lawn Fertilization by Location

-Other Factors that Affect Cost
+Other Factors That Affect Cost

-Types of Lawn Fertilizer
+Type of Fertilizer

 Fertilizer is typically made by combining three chemicals that help plants grow: phosphorus, nitrogen, and potassium.
 Most fertilizers will be based on different ratios of these three chemicals, though some will include herbicides to get rid of weeds.